 - Within 3 years from the date on which you should reasonably have known there was cause for complaint.

-- Alternative complaints bodies (such as ProMediate) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+7. Alternative complaints bodies (such as ProMediate) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 As there may be a charge to you to use such a service and as they are only able to mediate rather than make a final binding decision, we do not agree to use any such scheme.

-- You also have the right to complain to the Solicitors Regulation Authority (SRA) if you feel that we have breached SRA principles or failed to meet their standard.
-Any such complaint should be made to the reports team at The Cube, 199 Wharfside Street, Birmingham B1 1RN.
-0370 606 2555 or firstname.lastname@example.org.
+9. You also have the right to complain to the Solicitors Regulation Authority (SRA) if your concerns are about the conduct of the firm rather than the service provided to you.
+Any such complaint should be made to the reports team at The Cube, 199 Wharfside Street, Birmingham B1 1RN, 0370 606 2555 or firstname.lastname@example.org.

 10. Our preference is always to deal with any client complaints directly with you as efficiently as possible to reach a satisfactory resolution.